-Task suspension is intended only for very limited uses closely related to the OS, such as page fault processing in a virtual memory system or breakpoint processing in a debugger.
+Task suspension is intended only for very limited uses closely related to the OS, such as breakpoint processing in a debugger.
 As a rule it should not be used in ordinary applications or in middleware.
-The reason is as follows task suspension takes place regardless of the target task running state.
+The reason is as follows.

+Task suspension takes place regardless of the target task running state.
 If, for example, a task is put in SUS-PENDED state while it is calling a middleware function, the task will be stopped in the course of middleware internal processing.
 In some cases middleware performs resource management or other mutual exclusion control.
 If a task stops inside middleware while it has resources allocated, other tasks may not be able to use that middleware.
 This situation can cause chain reactions, with other tasks stopping and leading to systemwide deadlock.